lillekat/lillekat.github.io/index.md

 ### .. are the problems?

-The problems for the next event will be made available on Kattis before the event.
+The problems for the next event can be found [here!](https://open.kattis.com/contests/j6b33t)

 Previous problem set: